Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

 The time evolution of the density matrix of the $(n,n')$ system is described by the Hamiltonian

-where $V>0$ is the real part of the optical potential of the propagation media (air or the neutron absorber), $W$ is the corresponding imaginary part of the optical potential, and $\Delta{m}\equiv m_{n'}-m_{n}>0$.
-As in \citep{Berezhiani:2018eds} we define tan$2\theta_0 = 2\epsilon{}/\Delta m$.
+where $V>0$ and $W$ are the real and imaginary parts, respectively, of the optical potential of the propagation media (air or the neutron absorber) and $\Delta{m}\equiv m_{n'}-m_{n}>0$.
+As in \citep{Berezhiani:2018eds} we define tan$2\theta_0 = 2\epsilon{}/\Delta{m}$ which modifies to tan$2\theta_{m} =$ tan$2\theta_0 /(1 \pm \mu B / \Delta{m}$) in a magnetic field.
 The sign $\pm$ of the $\mu_{n}B$ term corresponds to the state of neutron polarization.
 The initial state of the density matrix at $t=0$ was assumed to be pure neutron.
-The details of the calculation of the evolution of the density matrix for the oscillating $(n,n')$ system in the magnetic field and in the absorber material used in this experiment are described in~\citep{kamyshkov2021neutronmirror}.
+The evolution of the density matrix for the oscillating $(n,n')$ system in the absorber material used in this experiment are described in~\citep{Kamyshkov:2021kzi}.

-We calculated the predicted parameter space consistent with the $(1.0\pm0.2)\%$ effect in the neutron lifetime for positive $\Delta{m}$ up to $400\,$ neV.
-This calculation implements the measured magnetic field profile of the Beam Lifetime experiment reported in~\citep{Nico:2004ie}, assuming the magnetic field falls off with functional form $(arctan(\pm z)+\pi/2)$.
+We calculated the predicted parameter space consistent with the $(1.0\pm0.2)\%$ effect in the neutron lifetime for positive $\Delta{m}$.
+This calculation implements the measured magnetic field profile of the Beam Lifetime experiment reported in~\citep{Nico:2004ie}, assuming the magnetic field falls off as a solenoidal field.
 This extends the work of reference~\citep{Berezhiani:2018eds}, where an idealized model of the Beam Lifetime magnetic field was used and only $\Delta{m} >278\,$neV was considered.

-We also calculated the evolution in the experimental setup described below, for positive $\Delta{m}$ up to 400\,neV and $\theta_{0}$ down to $10^{-5}$.
-Since the neutron beam is unpolarized, the evolution calculation was performed for the two polarizations of neutrons, and the results were averaged.
+We designed an experimental setup, described below, to access this parameter space by leveraging higher magnetic fields and the resonance effect, and calculated the evolution for positive $\Delta{m}$ and $\theta_{0}$ down to $10^{-5}$.
+Since the neutron beam is unpolarized, the evolution calculation was performed for both polarizations and the results were averaged.
 Averaging over the velocity spectrum also effectively averages over the initial phases of the oscillation.